benmarrow/benmarrow.github.io/about.md

 permalink: /about/
 ---

 I am a PhD student in the <a href = "http://financialeconomics.uchicago.edu">Joint Program in Finance & Economics</a> between the University of Chicago and the Booth School of Business.
+My research interests span empirical asset pricing, behavioral/household finance, retail investing, and corporate finance.